 To make the salad dressing, add all dressing ingredients to a small jar.
 Use 1 tsp. salt, taste dressing, and add more if needed.
 Shake thoroughly to combine and pour over salad.

 Salad keeps up to 4 days in the fridge (without dressing).
-Keep dressing in a separate container in the fridge for up to 4 days also.
+Keep dressing in a separate container in the fridge for up 2 weeks.

 Are you a fan of Greek-inspired salads?
 Please leave a recipe rating in the comments if you enjoy this recipe!